jondkinney/docusign_rest/README.md

 The docusign\_rest gem makes creating multipart POST (aka file upload) requests to the DocuSign REST API dead simple.
 It's built on top of Net:HTTP and utilizes the [multipart-post](https://github.com/nicksieger/multipart-post) gem to assist with formatting the multipart requests for the DocuSign REST API.
 The DocuSign REST API requires that all files be embedded as JSON directly in the request body (not the body\_stream like multipart-post does by default) so the docusign\_rest gem takes care of setting that up for you.

-This gem also monkeypatches one small part of multipart-post to inject some header values and formatting that DocuSign requires.
-If you would like to see the monkeypatched code please take a look at [lib/multipart-post/parts.rb](https://github.com/j2fly/docusign_rest/blob/master/lib/multipart_post/parts.rb).
-It's only re-opening one method, but feel free to make sure you understand that monkeypatch if it concerns you.
+This gem also monkey patches one small part of multipart-post to inject some header values and formatting that DocuSign requires.
+If you would like to see the monkey patched code please take a look at [lib/multipart-post/parts.rb](https://github.com/j2fly/docusign_rest/blob/master/lib/multipart_post/parts.rb).
+It's only re-opening one method, but feel free to make sure you understand that monkey patch if it concerns you.

 ### Examples